James Parkinson: Medicine

-Parkinson turned away from his tumultuous political career, and between 1799 and 1807 published several medical works, including a work on gout in 1805.
+Parkinson turned away from his tumultuous political career, and between 1799 and 1807, published several medical works, including a work on gout in 1805.
 He was also responsible for early writings on ruptured appendix.

 Parkinson was interested in improving the general health and well-being of the population.
-He wrote several medical doctrines that revealed a zeal for the health and welfare of the people similar to that expressed in his political activism.
-He was a crusader for legal protection for the mentally ill, as well as their doctors and families.
+His writings on public health revealed a concern for the welfare of the people similar to that expressed in his political activism.
+He was also a crusader for the legal protection for the mentally ill, as well as their doctors and families.

 In 1812, Parkinson assisted his son with the first described case of appendicitis in English, and the first instance in which perforation was shown to be the cause of death.

 He believed that any worthwhile surgeon should know shorthand, at which he was adept.

 Parkinson's disease

 Parkinson was the first person to systematically describe six individuals with symptoms of the disease that bears his name.
 In An Essay on the Shaking Palsy (1817), he reported on three of his own patients and three persons whom he saw in the street.
-He referred to the disease that would later bear his name as paralysis agitans, or shaking palsy.
+He referred to the disease that later bore his name as paralysis agitans, or shaking palsy.
 He distinguished between resting tremors and the tremors with motion.
 Jean-Martin Charcot coined the term "Parkinson's disease" some 60 years later.

 Parkinson erroneously suggested that the tremors in these patients were due to lesions in the cervical spinal cord.